documentcloud/help_center/_help/guided_tour.md

 ![Generating Embeds](./images/guide/guide7.gif)

-Click through the dialogue.
+Click through the dialog.
 You'll be given a bunch of **different options to customize your document viewer**, including the height you'd like to set it to and whether or not you want the sidebar to show up.
 You can **preview the document viewer** as well to see how it will look when published.

 ![Embed Code](./images/publishing_embedding/publishing_embedding7.gif)